 So, first of all, find out the socket type of your motherboard before moving further.
 In short, your new processor may not be compatible with the socket type of your existing motherboard.
 So, you will need to replace the motherboard as well.

 Here is another complication to consider.
 In a general sense, for a particular CPU, there should be a particular type of RAM.
 To be specific, in older PCs, manufacturers used double-data-rate (DDR) memory.

 When it comes to the latest computers, in most cases, you will find a memory of double data rate 3 (DDR3).
 You just can’t buy a new processor and install it into your existing motherboard that comes with DDR memory.
 I hope, now you are getting my point.
 Let’s move on to the next factor.

 Factor 3- Compatibility of Chipset

 One of the major parts of the motherboard is the chipset.
 There are two basic parts to a chipset.
 One is Northbridge while another one is Southbridge.
 The first one is directly connected to the CPU via FSB (Front Side Bus).
 Now, there is a memory controller which will help the CPU for accessing the memory faster.

 On the other hand, when you talk about the Southbridge, it is comparatively slower and the passing of information should start through the Northbridge first.
 What I am trying to say here is you’re the chipset of your existing motherboard should be able to transfer the information between RAM and processor.

 Otherwise, you will not get the expected result from a new processor.
-The fact is when you are up to installing a faster CPU, the chipset of the motherboard should also speed up.
-But, it may not be possible in the case of your existing motherboard.
+The fact is that when you are up to installing a faster CPU, the chipset of the motherboard should also speed up.
+But it may not be possible in the case of your existing motherboard.